cisco/cisco-network-node-utils/README.md

 ## Configuration

-Depending on the installation environment (Linux, NX-OS, or IOS XR), this gem may require configuration in order to be used.
+This gem may require configuration in order to be used.
 Two configuration file locations are supported:

 * `/etc/cisco_node_utils.yaml` (system and/or root user configuration)
 * `~/cisco_node_utils.yaml` (per-user configuration)